September 2023

 LOGISTICS

-The workshop will be conducted virtually with a combination of personal reflection, small group work, and large group conversations.
+The workshop will be conducted virtually with a combination of personal reflection, small group work, racial affinity spaces, and large group conversations.
+Participants will receive a resource packet that will be useful in navigating antiracism work both during and following the training.

 ATTENDANCE

-We ask that participants attend all eight hours (four hours a day) of this training.
-This workshop is designed to build thematically: layering one concept before the next.
-Missing more than a few minutes of the session will make it challenging to the individual and their co-learners.
+We ask that participants attend all eight hours (four hours each day) of this training.
+This workshop is designed to build thematically, layering one concept after another.
+Missing more than a few minutes of the session will make it challenging for the individual and their co-learners.

 ACCESS

 Computer-generated captions are available for all programming.
-ASL interpretation is available if requested two weeks out from the training.
+ASL Interpretation is available if requested two weeks prior to the training.
 For other access support, please let us know at the time of registration.

 TECH SUPPORT